johndjameson/johndjameson.com/source/blog/responsive-sidenotes.md

 - Commenting on figures and images using sidenotes becomes tricky due to the awkward placement of a footnote marker on small screens.
 In this case, it's best to use a `<figcaption>` element beneath the related content with information that should arguably be nearby anyway.

 With those constraints in mind, I think responsive sidenotes are a worthwhile addition to the design of many blogs—especially when compared to footnotes alone.
 Responsive sidenotes move additional information out of the main flow of a blog post or article, removing potential distractions to readers while also making annotations easier to read when needed.

-[^1]: This text appears either on the bottom or the right of the page, depending on the width of your browser.
-[^2]: Single elements can work, but don't allow the same semantics or flexibility of display.